oemof/oemof-thermal/docs/solar_thermal_collector.rst

     Fig.1: The energy flows and losses at a flat plate collector.

-The processing of the irradiance data is done by the pvlib, which calculates the total in-plane irradiance according to the azimuth and tilt angle of the collector.
+The processing of the irradiance data is done by the `pvlib <https://github.com/pvlib/pvlib-python>_` , which calculates the total in-plane irradiance according to the azimuth and tilt angle of the collector.

 The efficiency of the collector is calculated with